 Metropolitan's resource planning projections are developed using a comprehensive analytical process that incorporates demographic growth projections from recognized regional planning entities, historical and projected data acquired through coordination with local agencies, and the use of generally accepted empirical and analytical methodologies.
 Due to the unpredictability of future hydrologic conditions, Metropolitan's projected supplemental wholesale water transactions may vary considerably.
-Metropolitan's Water Resource Management provided the projections of the volume of annual water transactions for the proposed biennial budget for fiscal years 2024-25 and 2025-26 and ten-year financial forecast provided therein.
-The water transactions projections used to determine water rates and charges assume a transition from dry conditions to average year hydrology.
+Metropolitan's Water Resource Management provided projections of the volume of annual water transactions for the biennial budget for fiscal years 2024-25 and 2025-26 and its ten-year financial forecast.
+Based on those projections and water sales in recent years, Metropolitan incorporated more conservative assumptions for water transactions in its biennial budget for fiscal years 2024-25 and 2025-26 and its tenyear financial forecast.
+The water transactions projections used to determine water rates and charges assume a transition from recent hydrologic conditions to average year hydrology.
 Actual water transactions are likely to vary from projections.
 As shown in the chart entitled "Historical Water Transactions" below, water transactions can vary significantly from average and demonstrates the degree to which Metropolitan's commitments to meet supplemental demands can impact water transactions.
 In years when actual transactions exceed projections, the revenues from water transactions during the fiscal year will exceed budget, potentially resulting in an increase in financial reserves.
 In years when actual transactions are less than projections, Metropolitan uses various tools to manage reductions in revenues, such as reducing expenses below budgeted levels, reducing funding of capital projects from revenues, and drawing on reserves.
-See "METROPOLITAN REVENUES-Financial Reserve Policy" in this Appendix A. See also "-Projected Fiscal Year 2023-24 Financial Results."
+See "METROPOLITAN REVENUES-Financial Reserve Policy" in this Appendix A. See also "-Preliminary Fiscal Year 2023-24 Financial Results."
 Metropolitan considers actual transactions, revenues and expenses, and financial reserve balances in setting rates for future fiscal years.

-As described above, for comparative purposes, fiscal year 2021-22 results are presented on both a modified accrual basis and a cash basis.
-Projections in the following table reflect results through December 2023 for fiscal year 2023-24.
-Financial projections for fiscal years 2024-25 through 2028-29 reflect the proposed biennial budget for Fiscal Years 2024-25 and 2025-26 and ten-year financial forecast provided therein on a cash basis.
-This includes the issuance of \$3,430 million of bonds for fiscal years 2024-25 through 2028-29 to finance a portion of the costs of the CIP including, for planning purposes, certain projected costs of PWSC if a project is approved.
+As described above, the information for fiscal year 2023-24 in the table below is based upon preliminary results.
+Financial projections for fiscal years 2025-26 through 2028-29 reflect the biennial budget for fiscal years 2024-25 and 2025-26 and ten-year financial forecast provided therein on a cash basis.
+This includes the issuance of \$3,380 million of bonds for fiscal years 2024-25 through 2028-29 to finance a portion of the costs of the CIP including, for planning purposes, certain projected costs of PWSC if a project is approved.
 The projections also assume the issuance of an additional \$48 million of bonds during the same period to finance other capital expenditures of Metropolitan relating to conservation and supply programs.
 See "MANAGEMENT'S DISCUSSION OF HISTORICAL AND PROJECTED REVENUES AND EXPENSES" and "CAPITAL INVESTMENT PLAN-Capital Investment Plan Financing" in this Appendix A.